bagisto/bagisto-docs/src/shipping-method-development/understanding-system-configuration.md

 ## Basic Configuration Structure

 System configuration creates admin interface fields for your shipping method.
-The section's `key` must be `sales.carriers.{code}`, which places it under **Configuration → Sales → Shipping Methods** and is the path `getConfigData()` reads:
+The section's `key` must be `sales.carriers.{code}`, which places it under **Configure → Sales → Shipping Methods** and is the path `getConfigData()` reads:

 **File:** `packages/Webkul/CustomExpressShipping/src/Config/system.php`